matter-labs/zksync-lite-docs/docs/dev/security/bug-bounty.md

 ## Scope

-Issues that can lead to substantial loss of money, critical bugs like a broken live-ness condition, irreversible loss of funds, or enforced exodus mode.
+Issues that can lead to substantial loss of money, critical bugs like a broken live-ness condition, blocking upgrade system, irreversible loss of funds, or enforced exodus mode.

 ## Assumptions